Ronald Mason (cricket writer)

 Ronald Charles Mason (1912 – 5 August 2001) was an English writer of novels, biographies, literary criticism and cricket books.

 Life and career

 After attending King's College School, Wimbledon, Mason entered the civil service, working most of his life in the estate duty office, employed in the collection of death duties.
 He also had a career as a writer, beginning as a novelist of modest success before devoting his energies to cricket books.
 After the Second World War he completed a first-class honours degree in English from the University of London, studying externally.

-He had trouble getting his first cricket book, Batsman's Paradise: An Anatomy of Cricketomania, published, until he sent it to Errol Holmes, the former Surrey captain, who recommended it to a publisher.
-His cricket books were "marked by a genuine affection for the subject as well as a flowing style".
+Mason had trouble getting his first cricket book, Batsman's Paradise: An Anatomy of Cricketomania, published, until he sent it to Errol Holmes, the former Surrey captain, who recommended it to a publisher.
+In Mason's obituary notice, Wisden said his cricket books were "marked by a genuine affection for the subject as well as a flowing style".
+It also praised the balance of Ashes in the Mouth, his account of the Bodyline series of 1932-33.

 Mason and his wife Peggie had two sons (one of whom, Nick, was a journalist for The Guardian) and a daughter.